sandokanCat/open-utils/README.md

 Contributions are welcome!
-Keep code **modular, readable, and tested**. ull requests should include a clear description and working example.
+Keep code **modular, readable, and tested**.
+Pull requests should include a clear description and working example.

 ---